Medical School Application Process 2025: How to Prepare

 The Medical School Application Timeline

-1. Fill out your primary application (AMCAS, AACOMAS, and/or TMDSAS), which requires several steps (outlined below), and submit by early June.
+• Fill out your primary application early and submit by early June.

-2. Wait 1-6 weeks for verification, at which point schools will send you secondary applications.
+• Wait 1-6 weeks for verification, at which point schools moving you forward in the process will send you secondary applications.

-3. Complete your secondaries and submit by mid-July.
-Plan your secondary essay responses well in advance, as this will require a quick turnaround if your verification is on the long side.
+• Complete your secondaries and submit by mid-July.
+Plan your secondary essay responses in advance since your secondaries may require a quick turnaround if your verification took a long time.

-4. Interview at each school that requests one between September and March.
+• Interview at each school that requests one, between September and March.

 A visual look at when important events happen in the medical school admissions timeline